lukso-network/docs/docs/tools/erc725js/providers.md

 :::

-The following code snippet will use the web3 provider available at web3.providers from the corresponding `web3` library.
+The following code snippet will use the Ethereum provider.

 ```javascript
 import ERC725 from '@erc725/erc725.js';